PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 - Unlimited ability to scale

 ### Open source license
-PostHog is available under an MIT open source license.
+PostHog Open Source is available under an MIT license.
 It offers a free version that’s great for start-ups, as well as premium options for big data analytics and large volumes of data.

 > [Try PostHog for free today](https://posthog.com/) or [schedule a demo](https://posthog.com/book-a-demo) to learn more.